zdadams1/AnySpeak/README.md

 ## Features

-  - Easily speak to anyone in 50 languages
+-Easily speak to anyone in 50 languages
-  - Input your language at first-time setup, then select their language and hit SPEAK.
+-Input your language at first-time setup, then select their language and hit SPEAK.
 No changing directions, one simple tap per conversation piece.
-  - Detects input voice language then speaks in the other language while saving each line in both languages in text-message style.
+-Detects input voice language then speaks in the other language while displaying each line in both languages in text-message style.
  Currently limited to 5 second voice inputs.
-  - Your OpenAi API key is saved locally to your phone, but not anywhere else.
-If your device gets compromised for some non-related reason, be sure to disable your api key in OpenAi, and generate a new one in case the perpetrator stole your key.
+-Your OpenAi API key is saved locally to your phone, but not anywhere else.
+-Get your OpenAi API key here: https://openai.com/blog/openai-api -If your device gets compromised for some nonrelated reason, be sure to disable your api key in OpenAi, and generate a new one in case the perpetrator stole your key.
+Update your key in the app by tapping the cogwheel in the top right.

 Pending approval on Google Play, ETA around 7/1/2023, App Store for Apple TBA